webplatform/docs-wpd/Infrastructure/reports/201503/index.md

 ** More food for thoughts ... [http://metrics20.org/ Metrics 2.0]

 * Get system metrics
-** Leverage Monit system, push to [http://hekad.readthedocs.org Heka]?
+** Leverage Monit system, push to [http://hekad.readthedocs.org Heka], ([https://github.com/renoirb/mmonit-mock-listener see this sandbox]?
 ** Use NGINX status, ref [https://www.scalyr.com/community/guides/how-to-monitor-nginx-the-essential-guide How to monitor NGINX, the essential guide]
-** Get Inspiration from [http://www.lowlevelmanager.com/2014/07/monitorama-conference.html some notes from ''Monitorama'' conference]
+** Gather ElasticSearch metrics, see [https://github.com/abronner/elasticsearch-monitoring this repo] ** Get Inspiration from [http://www.lowlevelmanager.com/2014/07/monitorama-conference.html some notes from ''Monitorama'' conference]

 * Centralized logging:
 ** '''Purpose''': Aggregate and harmonize all log messages to see what happened (or happens) ** LogStash to process logs (and emails? see {{OperationsTask|127}})